iagozag/euclidean_tsp/README.md

        - The file must be located in the examples/ directory.
        - It must follow the TSPLIB format.
 For more details on this format, consult [TSPLIB specification](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/tsp95.pdf).

-   - <algorithm\> : Specifies the algorithm to execute:
+   - <algorithm\> : Specifies the algorithm to execute.

        - 1: Branch and Bound
        - 2: Twice Around The Tree